 Then you must rely on hope, presumptions and beliefs.

 The ramifications of and the price you pay from misalignment is obviously very individual.
 How much and which type of misalignment do we have?
 What would be different if we were aligned?

-From the law of physics we know that forces on an object applied in different directions will have an impact on both speed and direction.
+From the law of physics, we know that forces on an object applied in different directions will have an impact on both speed and direction.
 We can even calculate the net impact.
 In Fig. 1. we have shown the net effect of two equal forces of 5 driving in slightly different directions.
 Had the two equal forces been driving in the same direction they would have arrived at the intended position with a power of 10.

 The net impact is a new direction, another position and the reduction of the power with 16%.

-Let’s assume that all the forces applied in the same direction would have yielded a revenue of €100M over 12 months and created a certain position for the company.
+Let’s assume that all the forces applied in the same direction would have yielded revenue of €100M over 12 months and created a certain position for the company.
 The impact of driving in a slightly different direction would have been a reduction of revenue with €16,4M AND a different position.

-The law of physics may not be applicable 1:1 on human and organizational behavior, but we don’t know if this is good news or bad news.
+The law of physics may not be applicable 1:1 on human and organizational behaviour, but we don’t know if this is good news or bad news.
 Does misalignment in organizations have a much higher impact on speed and direction than in the physical world?
 Maybe!